Top 10 Songs Where People Always Misinterpret the Meaning

 Sent me off to a foreign land

-To go and kill the yellow man"
+To go and kill the yellow man."

 This is not a breakup song.
-This is about Dolly Parton's decision to stop working with her mentor Porter Wagnor.
+This is about Dolly Parton's decision to stop working with her mentor Porter Wagoner.
 "I was with Porter for seven years, and I learned so many things from Porter.
-We had one of those relationships where we were just so passionate about what we did; it was like fire and ice."
-But this song could also work as a breakup song since the lyrics aren't much different from other breakup songs.
+We had one of those relationships where we were just so passionate about what we did.
+It was like fire and ice."

 It isn't just a normal love song.
 It is about unplanned pregnancy.

 John Rzeznik told Billboard in 2018: "I was thinking a lot about the neighborhood I grew up in.
 'Slide' is about a teenage boy and girl.
-They're trying to figure out if they're going to keep the baby or if she's going to get an abortion or if they're just going to run away,"
+They're trying to figure out if they're going to keep the baby or if she's going to get an abortion or if they're just going to run away."

 "They're dealing with these heavy life choices at a very early age.
 Everybody grew up way too fast."